DimensionDev/stake.mask.io/src/assets/faqs.md

 2. Confirm the reinvestment into the new staking period.
 3. After on-chain confirmation, these MASK will be reinvested into the new staking period and earn points.

-Reinvestment requires only one step, "Reinvest", without the need to "Unstake" and then "Stake", saving gas fees.
+Reinvestment requires only one step, "Reinvest", without the need to "Unstake" and then "Stake", saving gas fee.

 ### **What are the benefits of staking MASK?**